Attorney General of Mississippi

 - Held giant national corporations such as securities firms, mortgage companies, pharmaceutical companies, software makers, and internet and search service providers accountable for deceptive trade practices.
 Under Attorney General Hood’s leadership, the Attorney General’s Office has recovered more than $3 billion for Mississippi taxpayers.

-Attorney General Hood is a passionate champion of children.
-He has worked tirelessly to prevent children from being abused and exploited, and to rescue those who have already fallen prey to those who do them harm.
-He founded the nation’s leading Cyber Crime Unit and Fusion Center.
-Based in the Attorney General’s office, the Cyber Crime Fusion Center is the hub from which state, federal and local agencies investigate and prosecute internet predators who target children and vulnerable adults.
+- Prioritized protecting children from internet predators and founded the nation’s leading Cyber Crime Unit and Fusion Center.
+The Attorney General’s Office Cyber Crime Fusion Center serves as the hub for local, state, and federal agencies to investigate and prosecute internet predators who target children and vulnerable adults.

 - Stood up to big insurance companies that tried to exploit victims of Hurricane Katrina.
 AG Hood worked to strengthen laws to protect consumers, and prosecuted offenders for home repair fraud, price gouging, identity theft, and financial scams.

 - Led the fight against the opioid crisis.
 Attorney General Hood filed a lawsuit in December 2018 against several opioid manufacturers for failing to provide proper oversight of drug orders in the state of Mississippi.